Please find below, two bios, one short, one detailed.

 BIO IN DETAIL

-Rodge Glass was born in 1978 and is originally from Cheshire, though he has now been in Scotland since 1997, and since then most of his family have scattered all over the globe.
+Rodge Glass was born in 1978 and is originally from Cheshire, though he mostly lived in Scotland between 1997 and 2012.
 Rodge is the product of an Orthodox Jewish Primary School, an 11+ All Boys Grammar School, a Co-Ed Private School, a Monk-sponsored Catholic College, Hebrew University in Jerusalem, Strathclyde University and finally Glasgow University where he was tutored by Alasdair Gray, and began writing his first novel in 2002.

 This book became No Fireworks, which was published by Faber & Faber in July 2005 and was nominated for four awards.
 These were The Authors’ Club First Book Award (UK), The Saltire First Book Award (Scotland), The Dylan Thomas Prize (Worldwide) and The Glen Dimplex First Novel Award (Ireland).
 The novel was published in paperback in August 2006.
 The Times Literary Supplement called the book “thoughtful and brave”, The Independent on Sunday called Rodge “a very good comic writer” and The Scotsman called the book “a superb debut”, but The Daily Telegraph disagreed, accusing the author of “jumping on the Jewish bandwagon”.